Leonid10011/react-boilerplate/README.md

-# react-boilerplate
-custom boilerplate for react projects

-Contains:
-  webpack
-  babel
-  typescript
-  eslint
+# Todo list with react